Biology (BIO) - Courses

 Advanced Nutrition for the Health Professions

 A comprehensive study of nutrition-related diseases and nutrition assessment, evaluation, and management in clinical settings that people working in healthcare may encounter.
 Prerequisite: BIO 313 or NUT 200; junior standing.
-Offered Spring.
+Offered Fall, Spring.

 BIO 429/529 Cr.3

 Consideration of the principles and the record of organic evolution of plants and animals.
 Prerequisite: BIO 306; junior standing.
 Offered Fall, Spring.

 BIO 432/532 Cr.2